eiberham/pokedex/README.md

 ## Note

-It was solely a practice to start learning hooks stuff, if you have some suggestion, enhancement or comment, just let me now.
-I'm looking forward to add new functionality and try to use the rest of hooks and even create my own as i learn.
+It was solely a practice to start learning hooks stuff, i'm currently refactoring the code so some described functionality might not work.